jinyuan30/academic-kickstart/content/home/awards.md

  css_class = ""
 +++

+* National Scholarship for Postgraduates.
+(Top 0.2%)
-* Merit Student in 2019-2020 semester !
+* Merit Student in 2019-2020 semester.
+(Top 5%)
 * Grade Scholarship of University of Chinese Academy of Sciences, 2020-2021.
+(Top 10%)
 * Academic Scholarship of University of Chinese Academy of Sciences, 2020-2021.
+(Top 10%)